themeblvd/theme-blvd-shortcodes/readme.txt

 = 1.0.2 =

 * Added feature to override `[icon]` shortcode images from your Child theme. -- Just create a folder called "icons" in the root of your Child theme and any icons there will take presedence.
-* Add "width" parameter to `[icon]` shortcode. -- Defaults to 45px and will make implementing retina icons easier.
+* Added "width" parameter to `[icon]` shortcode. -- Defaults to 45px and will make implementing retina icons easier.

 = 1.0.1 =